johnfedoruk/bangular/aio/content/guide/visual-studio-2015.md

-Restore the packages required for an Angular application as follows:
+Restore the packages required for an Bangular application as follows:

 * Right-click on the `package.json` file in Solution Explorer and select `Restore Packages`.
   <br>This uses `npm` to install all of the packages defined in the `package.json` file.